MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-work-with-model-relationships.md

 # Work with model relationships

-## Overview

-**The estimated time to complete the lab is 45 minutes**

-In this lab, you will work with model relationships specifically to address the need for role-playing dimensions.
+In this exercise, you will work with model relationships specifically to address the need for role-playing dimensions.
 It will involve working with active and inactive relationships, and also Data Analysis Expressions (DAX) functions that modify relationship behavior.

-In this lab, you learn how to:
+In this exercise, you learn how to:

 - Interpret relationship properties in the model diagram.
 - Set relationship properties.
 - Use DAX functions that modify relationship behavior.

+This lab takes approximately **45** minutes to complete.

+> **Note**: You need a [Microsoft Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial) to complete this exercise.

 ## Explore model relationships